Browns' Myles Garrett suspended for at least remainder of 2019 season

 Garrett will also be required to meet with NFL's commissioner's office prior to a decision on his reinstatement.

-The NFL said that sanctions for other players involved could be handed out in the coming days.
+The NFL said that sanctions for other players involved could be announced in the coming days.

 The punishments handed out on Friday came as the result of a brawl that occurred in the closing seconds of the Browns' 21-7 win over the Steelers on Thursday.
-After Garrett and
+After Rudolph dropped back for a pass attempt, Garrett tackled him to the ground, where the two became entangled.
+As the two rose up, the fight only escalated, with Garrett ripping off Rudolph's helmet and swinging it -- and connecting with -- the Steelers quarterback's head.

+Pouncey then tackled Garrett to the ground and repeatedly kicked him, while Ogunjobi shoved Rudolph to the ground from behind.
+Garrett, Ogunjobi and Pouncey were all ejected from the contest.

+Speaking to reporters after the game, Garrett expressed remorse for his actions.

 RELATED: Reaction to Myles Garrett ripping off Mason Rudolph's helmet and hitting him in the head with it on today's Lunch Break with Jay Crawford